-Dr Kathy treats many older animals and animals with chronic health conditions and many in the palliative care stage of their lives.
-This has given her a lot of experience with helping people through the final stages of their animals lives and when the time comes with assisted euthanasia.
-Euthanasia can be done at home, surrounded by family members, without the stress of hospital visits and no catheters.
+Dr Kathy treats many older animals, animals with chronic health conditions and many in the palliative care stage of their lives.
+This has given her a lot of experience with helping people through the final stages of their animals lives and when the time comes, with assisted euthanasia.
+Euthanasia can be done at home surrounded by family members, without the stress of hospital visits and no catheters.
 Sedation is used to ensure animals are as calm and relaxed as possible for the passing.
-Before and after the passing end of life counselling and support is available.
+Before and after the passing, end of life counselling and support is available.

 Acupuncture is an ancient form of medicine that is widely used by people and can also be used very successfully with animals.
 It can be used to treat a whole range of conditions but is especially effective for treating arthritis and related diseases.
 I treat many animals regularly using acupuncture as these photos show.

 Acupuncture involves the insertion of tiny, fine needles through the skin.
 This is very well tolerated by most animals.
 If animals are too sore or do not have an easy going disposition then the points can be stimulated using other means such as pressure (acupressure) or laser torch.
 For conditions like epilepsy, having gold bead implants done under anaesthetic is also an option to provide long term relief.

 I have been trained in animal acupuncture with the International Veterinary Acupuncture Society (IVAS) and am a member of the AVAG (Australian veterinary Acupuncture special interest group).